Flexibility Mechanisms

 Emissions Trading, or Carbon Trading as it is alternatively known, involves trading carbon emission credits within nations.

-• Allowances are created, thereby making emissions a commodity that can be traded between industries.
+• Allowances turn emissions into a commodity that can be traded between industries.

 Some European countries and corporations have started implementing such programs to get a head start and to see how well it will work, while in Chicago, USA, a green house gas emissions trading market is emerging.
 Chicago and Mexico City are, for example, joining the carbon trading initiative.